-Jumper JP3 or JP15 must be removed from the expansion cards on two Units in the RING to properly maintain cable termination.
-To identify which Units must have jumper JP3 or JP15 removed, calculate the total cable length around the "RING".
+Jumper JP1 must be removed from the lower expansion cards on two Units in the system to properly maintain cable termination.
+To identify which Units must have jumper JP1 removed, calculate the total cable length around the "RING".
 This is from Unit #1's "IN" connector, around the "RING" and back to Unit #1's "OUT" connector.

-Jumper JP3 or JP15 should be removed on Unit #1 and another switch that will divide the "RING" into approximately equal cable length distances.
+Jumper JP1 should be removed on Unit #1 and another switch that will divide the "RING" into approximately equal cable length distances.
+(See Figure 5 for a typical example)